ARE YOU A CERTIFIED REFEREE? CLICK HERE TO REGISTER TO REFEREE AT COWBOY TURF WARS.

 All players must be present for check in and must carry the team identifier throughout the tournament.
 Players may roster for one team only and may play only for that team.
 Players must participate in at minimum 2 games in pool play to be eligible for knock out round play.
 The home team is the first team listed and will be required to use their alternate jersey if there is a color conflict.

-Non USYS/USSF/AYSO/USCS player exception: players not registered with a club and cannot present a current USYS/USSF/AYSO/USCS pass will be required to register for a 3-day player pass for the tournament ($15 fee).
+Non USYS/USSF/AYSO/USCS player exception: players not registered with a club and cannot present a current USYs/USSF/AYSO/USCS pass will be required to register herefor a 3-day player pass for the tournament ($15 fee).

 LAW 1 FIELD OF PLAY